-- 91. Pursuant to Article 28.3 of the Draft Law, political parties that have received votes of more than 3 percent of total voters shall receive public funding.
-During the last parliamentary elections in Mongolia in 2020, seventeen political parties participated, out of which only five political parties obtained more than 3 percent of the total votes and would thereby be eligible for public funding according to the Draft Law, and only one of such political parties does not have representatives in the Parliament.
-The other parties that participated in the 2020 elections, but would not be eligible to receive public funding on the basis of the provisions of the Draft Law, have obtained between 1.04 percent and 0.01 percent of the total votes.134 In 2016, only four political parties would have had access to public funding based on this 3 percent threshold.135 - 92.
-The threshold of 3 percent of the total votes to access public funding tends to favour the largest parties and as mentioned above, only a very little number of political parties would be eligible to public funding with such a threshold.
+between 1.04 percent and 0.01 percent of the total votes.132 In 2016, only four political parties would have had access to public funding based on this 3 percent threshold.133

+91. The threshold of 3 percent of the total votes to access public funding tends to favour the largest parties and as mentioned above, only a very little number of political parties would be eligible to public funding with such a threshold.
 More generally, no non-parliamentary party would have received public funding in the last four out of eight democratic elections.
-While it may be reasonable for legislation to require a party to be representative of a minimum level of the electorate prior to receiving public funding, the de facto low number of parties eligible to access public funding can lead to a decrease in pluralism and political alternatives. - 93.
-As emphasized in the 2020 Joint Guidelines, there is no universally prescribed system for determining the distribution of public funding and each legislator may choose to require minimum thresholds of support for political parties to qualify for public funding.
-At the same time, unreasonably high thresholds may be detrimental to political pluralism and the opportunities of small political parties.
-In their past opinions, the OSCE/ODIHR and the Venice Commission have for instance welcomed the initiative to lower the threshold from 5 percent to 2 percent of the total number of votes, as a condition for obtaining public funding.
-This would generally allow parties that are not necessarily represented in the parliament to be eligible for public funding.
-Moreover, the restrictive distribution of public funding contravenes the levelling of the playing field for all parties, also for small and newly established parties, and the aim of public funding to avoid corruption and the undue reliance on private money, including by a few wealthy individuals and oligarchs.
-The provisions of the Draft Law means that public funding is only allocated post-election to political parties that previously participated in the last national elections.
-This approach discriminates against newly founded political parties or undermine parties that missed out on one
+While it may be reasonable for legislation to require a party to be representative of a minimum level of the electorate prior to receiving public funding, the de facto low number of parties eligible to access public funding can lead to a decrease in pluralism and political alternatives.

+92. As emphasized in the 2020 Joint Guidelines, there is no universally prescribed system for determining the distribution of public funding and each legislator may choose to require minimum thresholds of support for political parties to qualify for public funding.134 At the same time, unreasonably high thresholds may be detrimental to political pluralism and the opportunities of small political parties.135 Generally, the average pay-out threshold tends to be 2 points below the electoral threshold.136 In their past opinions, the OSCE/ODIHR and the Venice Commission have for instance welcomed the initiative to lower the threshold from 5 percent to 2 percent of the total number of votes, as a condition for obtaining public funding.137 This would generally allow parties that are not necessarily represented in the parliament to be eligible for public funding.
+Moreover, the restrictive distribution of public funding contravenes the levelling of the playing field for all parties, also for small and newly established parties, and the aim of public funding to avoid corruption and the undue reliance on private money, including by a few wealthy individuals and oligarchs.138 The provisions of the Draft Law means that public funding is only allocated postelection to political parties that previously participated in the last national elections.
+This approach discriminates against newly founded political parties or undermine parties that missed out on one election, as they would then not be eligible for public funding, even though they might be the ones who need it the most.